Delaney-Claw/Delaney-Claw.github.io/_pages/about.md

  * Minor in Digital Fabrication

 ## Work Experiences
-**Lab Associate, Vanderbilt University Zelik Lab for Biomechanics and Assistive Technology**
+**Lab Associate, Vanderbilt University Center for Rehabilitation Engineering and Assistive Technology (CREATE)**
 Nashville, Tennessee
 August 2023 - May 2024
-Vanderbilt Center for Rehabilitation Engineering and Assistive Technology (CREATE)
+Karl Zelik Lab for Biomechanics and Assistive Technology
  * Developing experiment to characterize the effect of springs in a knee brace on gait cycle kinematics
  * Participating in full project scope, from mechanical design to data collection and analysis to writing
  * Designed and machined six-component sliding joint knee brace by combining aluminum, steel, and 3D printed custom parts